chasebank/chase/_notes/quotes/niels-bohr-expert.md

 category: quotes
 ---

-An expert is a person who has made all the mistakes that can be made in a very narrow field.
+An expert is a person who has made all the mistakes that can be made in a very&nbsp;narrow&nbsp;field.